Our fabrics - Natural fabrics, ethically sourced

 The fibres are 100% biodegradable and even 100% compostable.
 This compostability offers a considerable and completely natural advantage for agriculture.
 Tencel is produced using a "closed loop" manufacturing process with non toxic solvents.
 The fibre has been certified by the European eco-label Oeko Tex 100 as containing low levels of chemicals and byproducts.
 Tencel is produced by Austrian company Lenzing.

-Bamboo fabric is a natural textile made from the pulp of the bamboo grass.
-It is a highly sustainable resource that is naturally pest resistant, and requires very little water to grow.
+Bamboo is a highly sustainable resource that is naturally pest resistant, and requires very little water to grow.
 Bamboo absorbs more carbon dioxide from the air than cotton or timber, and releases more oxygen into the environment, improving air quality.
-Bamboo grows more rapidly than trees – once established a crop can be harvested yearly and will regenerate one and a half times its previous size.
+It grows more rapidly than trees – once established a crop can be harvested yearly and will regenerate one and a half times its previous size.

 Organic cotton is grown using methods and materials that have a low environmental impact, and without the use of harmful chemicals.
 Tluxe garments use Organic cotton certified by the Global Organic Textile Standard (GOTS).
 This certification guarantees compliance to Organic standards and ensures a respect for the social and economic rights of the farmers and producers.
 By eliminating the use of synthetic pesticides and fertilisers, Organic cotton keeps waterways safe and clean.
 In using Organic cotton we are supporting sustainable farming practices and reducing contamination of the Earth.